 No, they are not tattoos. :)

-For those who have seen the pictures of four girls together with physics on their back: those pictures are unedited from a poster shoot, and weren't supposed to be used or sold outside a specific audience.
+For those who have seen the pictures of four girls together with physics equations on their back: those pictures are unedited from a poster shoot, and they weren't supposed to be used or sold outside a specific audience.
 The pictures were fodder for what was originally a limited edition poster engineered by aphysicist28.
 This was waaay back when all the folks involved were in school together.
 After the photographer decided to sell his raw photography on cafepress (as physchicks2), the original cafepress link became public.
 If you really enjoy the picture, you can pick up the poster at http://www.cafepress.com/PhysChicks and be happy. //That ends what I have to say.

 I am inquisitive, innovative, and impractical